ethereum/go-ethereum/docs/_dapp/native.md

 ## Go packages

-The `go-ethereum` library is distributed as a collection of standard Go packages straight from Geth's GitHub repository.
+The `go-ethereum` library is distributed as a collection of standard Go packages straight from go-ethereum's GitHub repository.
 The packages can be used directly via the official Go toolkit, without needing any third party tools.